hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 ### When not to use

-- To copy the text within the button, use a [Copy Snippet](/components/copy/snippet).
+- To copy short code snippets, such as URLs, tokens, IDs, use a [Copy Snippet](/components/copy/snippet).

 ## Sizes

-The `Copy::Button` comes in small and medium sizes.
+The Copy Button comes in small and medium sizes.
 Use the size that best fits the hierarchy of the UI.

 <Doc::Layout @spacing="16px">
   <Hds::Copy::Button @text="Copy" @size="small" />